WHO NEEDS A FINANCIAL ADVISOR?

 My lawyer/accountant/banker gives me financial advice

 Really?
 If this is your situation, you really need to ask yourself: “Why?”
 You see, accountants aren’t trained to offer financial advice.
 Neither are lawyers, or bankers.
-The only people who are (in our opinion) are financial advisors.
+The only people who are (in our opinion) are Financial Advisors.

-So what is a financial advisor then?
+So what is a Financial Adviser then?

 Um… so why do I need to talk to them?